MatthewWinnan/ERP-402/Simulation/READ_ME_EXPERIMENTS.txt

 This is calculated  by appending time sent to the message packet and subtracting time sent from the received time.
 Ping is given in terms of the current clock cycles since start time.
 CLOCKS_PER_SEC   = 100 'MS' denotes the next measurement is amount of messages sent.
+'TE' denotes that a table entry of a path has been observed 'CP' CP denotes that the next hop following is the chosen path 'DA' DA denotes that the destination address is following 'CN' CN denotes that the client node data follows

 '\n' the endline denotes the ending of a set of measurements.
 Always start next set of measurements with the current node's address.